We may earn income from links in this post. Please read this Disclosure for details.

-Zeerovers Aruba, in the town of Savaneta–formerly the country’s capital– is more seafood shack than fine-dining.
-But that doesn’t stop it from being one of the top places to eat in Aruba when it comes to fresh seafood and authentic local flavour.
+Looking for the freshest seafood in Aruba?
+Zeerovers Aruba, in the town of Savaneta–formerly the country’s capital–is more seafood shack than fine-dining.
+But that doesn’t stop it from being one of the best seafood restaurants in Aruba.
+It’s brimming with fresh seafood and authentic local flavour.

-Here’s the scoop on what to expect from this fun and fresh seafood restaurant.
+Here’s the scoop on what to expect from this fun and fresh fish restaurant in Aruba.

 Zeerovers Aruba Location